Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in Multimodal LLMs: Preliminaries

-Subsequently, let's also assume \( g \) denotes the restricted distribution on the ground-truth manifold \( \mathcal{K}_{\text{g}} \).
-Unlike \(f_{p}\) or \(f_p^{\mathcal{K}}\), \(g\) is the gold reference which is not model-induced and hence, may not share support with \(f_{p}\) except inside \( \mathcal{K}_{\text{g}} \) and it's truly independent of prompts in the generative sense (but conditioned on the same prompt contextually).
-Thus, we do not assume any parametric form for the ground-truth distribution \(g\) and rather treat it as an abstract measure over \(\mathcal{K}_{\text{g}}\):
+\begin{assumption}[Ground-truth generative distribution] In line with Assumption~\ref{assmp:general_dist}, \( g \) denotes the reference distribution on the ground-truth manifold \( \mathcal{K}_{\text{g}} \).
+Unlike \(f_{p}\) or \(f_p^{\mathcal{K}}\), \(g\) is the gold reference which is not model-induced and hence, may not share support with \(f_{p}\) except inside \( \mathcal{K}_{\text{g}} \) and it is truly independent of prompts in the generative sense, but conditioned on the same prompt contextually.
+(See justification\footref{fn:ground_dist} in Appendix~\ref{appendix:notes}.) \end{assumption} Thus, we do not assume any parametric form for the ground-truth distribution \(g\) and rather treat it as an abstract measure over \(\mathcal{K}_{\text{g}}\):